michaelhollman/bottomlessvoid/README.md

  - `GET` `/log.txt` returns the raw log file
  - `POST` `/log` saves the `content-type:text` request body to the log file
+ - `POST` `/line` returns a specific line from the log file.
+Request data should be a JSON Array with a single integer as the parameter. "[4]" will return line 4.
  - `DELETE` `/log` wipes the log file

 *Note: `content-type:text` is required.
 Why?
 Being bad-ass-ly robust and flexible was not one of the goals for thing.
 Maybe someday.
 Maybe.*